What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 Or walk barefoot across a meadow.

-Nature reminds us that we are part of something bigger.
+Nature reminds us that we are part of something larger.

-And that we can allow ourselves to engage with it – with a process that we can only influence to a small extent.
+And that we can surrender to it – to a process that we can only influence to a small extent.

 Allowing.